sibeshkar/jiminy-env/README.md

 implementations of VNC are available online, including VNC viewers that make it easy to observe a running agent.

-To achieve the performance we needed in order to train an agent on dozens of simultaneous remote environments at 60FPS, we wrote a `custom client-side VNC driver <https://github.com/openai/go-vncdriver>`__ in go.
-The remote VNC server that we use in most of our runtimes is `TigerVNC <http://tigervnc.org/>`__

 More information about the Remote Frame Buffer protocol can be found in the official `IETF RFC <https://tools.ietf.org/html/rfc6143>`__ spec, and in other tutorials elsewhere on the internet.